BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Introduction

-\item We make a full implementation and propose a few optimizations reducing the costs imposed by the blockchain (\autoref{ssec:optimizatations}).
-Due to the optimizations proposed, our implementation increases the number of participants by $9\%$ in contrast to OVN~\cite{McCorrySH17} under the same assumptions, while it decreases the costs for voters by $13.5\%$.
+\item We make two implementations, one based on discrete logarithm problem (DLP) for integers modulo $p$ and the second one based on the elliptic curve DLP.
+For both implementations we propose various optimizations reducing the costs imposed by the blockchain platform (\autoref{ssec:optimizatations}).
+Due to the optimizations, our implementation (with elliptic curve DLP) increases the number of participants fitting a single block by $9\%$ in contrast to OVN~\cite{McCorrySH17} under the same assumptions, while it decreases the costs for voters by $13.5\%$.

+\item We outline a scalability extension of our work, enabling the number of participants to be limited only by the expenses paid by the authority to register participants and compute their MPC keys as well as the computing power to obtain the tally.
+For demonstration purposes, we evaluate its utility in the context of the voting that is a magnitude greater than the boardroom voting (i.e., up to 1000 participants) while preserving almost the same per-participant costs paid by the authority as without this extension (see \autoref{ssec:scalability-improvements}).

 \end{compactenum}